Maratyszcza/NNPACK/README.md

 Note: if `ninja` is not available on your system, configure without `-G Ninja`, and use `make` instead of `ninja`.

-## Building nnpack - Using vcpkg
+## Building NNPACK - Using vcpkg

-You can download and install nnpack using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+You can download and install NNPACK using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:

     git clone https://github.com/Microsoft/vcpkg.git
     cd vcpkg
     ./bootstrap-vcpkg.sh
     ./vcpkg integrate install
-    ./vcpkg install nnpack
+    ./vcpkg install NNPACK

-The nnpack port in vcpkg is kept up to date by Microsoft team members and community contributors.
+The NNPACK port in vcpkg is kept up to date by Microsoft team members and community contributors.
 If the version is out of date, please [create an issue or pull request](https://github.com/Microsoft/vcpkg) on the vcpkg repository.

 ### Cross-compilation for Android